redis/docs/content/operate/rc/databases/rdi/_index.md

 ## Data pipeline architecture

 A RDI data pipeline sits between your source database and your target Redis database.
 Initially, the pipeline reads all of the data and imports it into the target database during the *initial cache loading* phase.
 After this initial sync is complete, the data pipeline enters the *change streaming* phase, where changes are captured as they happen.
 Changes in the source database are added to the target within a few seconds of capture.
+The data pipeline translates relational database rows to Redis hashes or JSON documents.

 For more info on how RDI works, see [RDI Architecture]({{<relref "/integrate/redis-data-integration/architecture">}}).

 ### Pipeline security

 Data pipelines are set up to ensure a high level of data security.
 Source database credentials and TLS secrets are stored in AWS secret manager and shared using the AWS Secret Manager CSI driver for secrets.
-See [Share source database credentials]({{<relref "/operate/rc/databases/rdi/setup#share-source-database-credentials">}}) to learn how to share your source database credentials with Redis Cloud.
+See [Share source database credentials]({{<relref "/operate/rc/databases/rdi/setup#share-source-database-credentials">}}) to learn how to share your source database credentials and TLS certificates with Redis Cloud.

-Connections to the source database are through [AWS PrivateLink](https://aws.amazon.com/privatelink/), ensuring that the data pipeline is only exposed to the specific database endpoint.
+Connections to the source database use Java Database Connectivity (JDBC) through [AWS PrivateLink](https://aws.amazon.com/privatelink/), ensuring that the data pipeline is only exposed to the specific database endpoint.
 See [Set up connectivity]({{<relref "/operate/rc/databases/rdi/setup#set-up-connectivity">}}) to learn how to connect your PrivateLink to the Redis Cloud VPC.

 RDI encrypts all network connections with TLS.
 The pipeline will process data from the source database in-memory and write it to the target database using a TLS connection.
 There are no external connections to your data pipeline except from Redis Cloud management services.